LoganLeopold/hugo-challenge-front/README.md

 This base of this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for context.

 A git clone of this repo > cd into the project folder > and an npm install should do it for running locally.
 BUT, an environment variable is needed.
-Setup below.
+Setup below in Environment section.

+## Usage Notes

+Just a couple points:
+- When you boot up the backend, it will seed the database for you (per instructions in that repo).
+- I did create a remove vehicle button but haven't gotten to the add yet, so once you remove a vehicle, it's gone.
+You can always easily add back in one to Postgres with a query or a GUI (I used Postico for my GUI).

 ## Environment